-In addition, our Healthcare Services intersegment revenues include revenues earned by certain owned providers derived from risk-based and non risk-based managed care agreements with our health plans.
+In addition, our Healthcare Services intersegment revenues include revenues earned by certain owned providers derived from risk-based and non-risk-based managed care agreements with our health plans.
 Under risk based agreements, the provider receives a monthly capitated fee that varies depending on the demographics and health status of the member, for each member assigned to these owned providers by our health plans.
 The owned provider assumes the economic risk of funding the assigned members' healthcare services.
 Under non risk-based agreements, our health plans retain the economic risk of funding the assigned members' healthcare services.
 Our Healthcare Services segment reports provider services revenues associated with risk-based agreements on a gross basis, whereby capitation fee revenue is recognized in the period in which the assigned members are entitled to receive healthcare services.
-Provider services revenues associated with non risk-based agreements are presented net of associated healthcare costs.
+Provider services revenues associated with non-risk-based agreements are presented net of associated healthcare costs.

 We present our consolidated results of operations from the perspective of the health plans.
-As a result, the cost of providing benefits to our members, whether provided via a third party provider or internally through a stand-alone subsidiary, is classified as benefits expense and excludes the portion of the cost for which the health plans do not bear responsibility, including member co-share amounts and government subsidies of \$13.4 billion in 2016, \$12.3 billion in 2015, and \$9.7 billion in 2014.
+As a result, the cost of providing benefits to our members, whether provided via a third party provider or internally through a stand-alone subsidiary, is classified as benefits expense and excludes the portion of the cost for which the health plans do not bear responsibility, including member co-share amounts and government subsidies of \$13.5 billion in 2017, \$13.4 billion in 2016, and \$12.3 billion in 2015.
 In addition, depreciation and amortization expense associated with certain businesses in our Healthcare Services segment delivering benefits to our members, primarily associated with our provider services and pharmacy operations, are included with benefits expense.
-The amount of this expense was \$111 million in 2016, \$92 million in 2015, and \$116 million in 2014.
+The amount of this expense was \$107 million in 2017, \$111 million in 2016, and \$92 million in 2015.

 Other than those described previously, the accounting policies of each segment are the same and are described in Note 2.
-Transactions between reportable segments primarily consist of sales of services rendered by our Healthcare Services segment, primarily pharmacy, provider, and home based services as well as clinical programs, to our Retail and Group customers.
+Transactions between reportable segments primarily consist of sales of services rendered by our Healthcare Services segment, primarily pharmacy, provider, and clinical care services, to our Retail, Group and Specialty, and Individual Commercial segment customers.
 Intersegment sales and expenses are recorded at fair value and eliminated in consolidation.
 Members served by our segments often use the same provider networks, enabling us in some instances to obtain more favorable contract terms with providers.
 Our segments also share indirect costs and assets.
 As a result, the profitability of each segment is interdependent.
 We allocate most operating expenses to our segments.
 Assets and certain corporate income and expenses are not allocated to the segments, including the portion of investment income not supporting segment operations, interest expense on corporate debt, and certain other corporate expenses.
 These items are managed at a corporate level.
 These corporate amounts are reported separately from our reportable segments and are included with intersegment eliminations in the tables presenting segment results below.

-Our segment results were as follows for the years ended December 31, 2016, 2015, and 2014:
+Our segment results were as follows for the years ended December 31, 2017, 2016, and 2015: